polterguy/magic/backend/files/misc/mssql-batch/templates/README.md

-# Credits
+# MS SQL batch sample scripts folder

-This script is taken from https://www.sqlservertutorial.net/sql-server-sample-database/ - A nice place to teach yourself SQL and SQL Server.
+This folder contains example _"batch"_ SQL server scripts, which you can play around with, to create databases, etc in Microsoft SQL Server.